bdowdell/bdowdell.github.io/_posts/2021-03-11-building-sonicpredict.md

 + includes template HTML pages for each view
 + has basic unit tests

 Most of the simple examples for building a Flask API do not use Flask Blueprints and instead demonstrate a very basic single-file Flask app that contains all the code.
-However, the bare-bones template I created structures the app using Flask Blueprints and the Application Factory concept (more on that :point_down:).
+However, the bare-bones template I created structures the app using Flask Blueprints and the Application Factory concept (more on that in a bit).
 For the single-file Flask app case, when and where to load the model is pretty obvious :point_down:

 ```python
 from flask import Flask, request